 The circulation of the new scheme promotes and celebrates the heritage staircase, following the removal of cupboards and stair additions, careful refurbishment of the staircase created enough space to transition underneath and experience the original structure and materials, combined with a non-competing new addition of timber, steel and glass balusters.
 Original brickwork and later steel additions have been exposed and promoted.

 BUILT AREA: 150m² / STAGE: COMPLETED 2017 / TYPOLOGY: RESIDENTIAL ALTERATION AND ADDITIONS / LOCATION: PRINCES HILL, VICTORIA, AUSTRALIA

 ...people...have a disconnection with where the food and drink they consume comes from...

-Architecture and Landscape to replicate the process of production (agriculture) through the formal composition, aesthetics and spatial alignment.
-Atmospheres will be created, enabling the user to connect with place and locality.
-The selected materials are pared back, but carefully detailed and positioned.
-While the modest presence of the architectural form contributes to the respect for the land that the user will easily connect with during their stay.
+The architecture and landscape has been designed to replicate the process of production (agriculture: viticulture, fruit production, lucerne production and livestock) through the formal composition, aesthetics and spatial alignment of the proposal.
+As a result, atmospheres are created, enabling the user to connect with the place and locality.
+The selected materials are deliberately pared back and carefully detailed and positioned.
+The modest presence of the architectural form contributes to the respect for the land that the user can connect to during their stay.

 Response addressing bush fire regulations and strategy, hinterland location with protected and exposed areas between GWZ and residential zoning, capturing views to French Island and Philip Island.
 Thirty metre trees and site composition contribute to an adaptable retreat, capable of forecasting and responding to extreme conditions.